gbadamosi107/azure-network-protocols/README.md

 </p><br>
 <p>

 Use Remote Desktop to connect to Windows 10 VM1.
 In Windows 10 VM1, install and open Wireshark, which is a protocol analyzer that allows you to view all packets coming through the network (download Wireshark from Google.com).
-Filter Wireshark to capture only ICMP traffic by typing "ICMP" in the search bar.
+Then filter Wireshark to capture only ICMP traffic by typing "ICMP" in the search bar.
 ICMP is a network layer protocol that relays messages concerning network connection issues.
 Next, open Powershell on Windows VM1 and ping Linux VM2's private IP address.
-The "ping" command uses ICMP to test connectivity between hosts.
-Now we will inspect the actual data being transmitted within the ICMP packets.
+Ping is a command tool that uses ICMP to check if another computer is reachable on the network.
+Once Linux VM2 is pinged, we will inspect the actual data being transmitted within the ICMP packets.
 Lastly, we will perpetually ping Linux VM2 from Windows VM1, using the "ping -t" command in Powershell.
 </p>
 <br />